- Encryption protects information, ensuring its confidentiality and integrity.

 - Encryption is used in secure web browsing, Wi-Fi networks, messaging apps, and cloud storage.

-Information security is a key aspect in the digital age.
-From banking transactions to personal conversations on messaging apps, everything is protected by encryption techniques.
-Thanks to these methods, it is possible to guarantee the privacy, integrity y authentication of the data, preventing it from being intercepted or manipulated by third parties.
-If you want to learn more about one of the methods, you can read more about the PGP encryption.
+Information security is a key aspect of the digital age.
+From banking transactions to personal conversations in messaging apps, everything is protected using encryption techniques .
+Thanks to these methods, it's possible to guarantee the privacy , integrity , and authentication of data, preventing it from being intercepted or manipulated by third parties.
+If you'd like to learn more about one of these methods, you can read more about PGP encryption.

-In this article we will delve into the main types of encryption, how they work, their applications, and what advantages and disadvantages they present.
-Understanding these concepts is essential for anyone interested in informatic security, whether on a personal or professional level.
+In this article, we'll delve into the main types of encryption , how they work, their applications, and their advantages and disadvantages.
+Understanding these concepts is fundamental for anyone interested in cybersecurity , whether for personal or professional purposes.

 What is encryption?